Morwenn/cpp-sort/docs/Writing-a-sorter.md

 cppsort::selection_sort(vec, &wrapper::value);
 ```

-Thanks to that small trick, the `selection_sorter` will sort `vec`, using the member data `wrapper::value` instead of a full `wrapper` instance (which cannot be compared) to perform the comparisons on.
+Thanks to that small trick, the `selection_sort` call above sorts `vec` by comparing the member data `wrapper::value` instead of trying to compare full `wrapper` instances (which cannot be compared).

 Algorithms generally apply the projection on-the-fly to the values when they are compared.
 Some algorithms are a bit more subtle and project a specific object once when they know that its projection will be used extensively (*e.g.* quicksort projects a pivot once before calling the partition function).
-If projections are really expensive, one can still use [`schwartz_adapter`][schwartz-adapter], which projects every element of the collection once prior to the sorting.
+If projections are really expensive, one can use [`schwartz_adapter`][schwartz-adapter], which projects every element of the collection once and saves that result in a buffer prior to sorting it.

-Now that you know everything about implementing projections... it's time tell you that you don't actually need to implement them most of the time: if you create a *sorter implementation* with an `operator()` taking only two iterators and a comparison function, `sorter_facade` will create additional overloads that accept projection parameters, bake the projection into the comparison function and pass that hybrid to the appropriate overload of `operator()` in the *sorter implementation*.
+Now that you know everything about implementing projections... it's time tell you that you don't actually need to implement them most of the time: if you create a *sorter implementation* with an `operator()` taking only two iterators and a comparison function, `sorter_facade` creates additional overloads that accept projection parameters, bake the projection into the comparison function and pass that hybrid to the appropriate overload of `operator()` in the *sorter implementation*.
 You only need to add a small SFINAE guard to disambiguate between comparison and projection functions:

 ```cpp
 struct selection_sorter_impl